Phillip-N/de-work-sample/README.md

 ## BONUS: Using Prefect <a name='prefect'></a>
 Prefect, which can be thought of as an alternative to airflow, can be used to more easily track the workflow of our ETL pipeline, while also allowing us to better manage our infrastructure with other services.
 Both a prefect variant of the `etl_flow.py` (prefect version: `etl_flow_prefect.py`) script and the dockerfile (`Dockerfile_prefect`), can also be found in this repo, and can be used if the user prefers a more cleaner approach to managing their workflows.

-Using prefect requires the user know how to set properly set up their docker blocks https://docs.prefect.io/latest/guides/deployment/docker/ and requires a prefect orion server and a prefect agent to be active.
+Using prefect requires the user to know how to properly set up their docker blocks https://docs.prefect.io/latest/guides/deployment/docker/ and requires a prefect orion server and a prefect agent to be active.
 Once these prerequisites are met, we can sit back while Prefect manages the workflow.

 ![flow_run](https://github.com/Phillip-N/de-work-sample/assets/10274304/15c7d95a-e214-4dda-b6ae-6662af78d575)